jon-jacky/Piety/doc/analogies.md

 command language.
 However, the standard Python interpreter cannot serve as the Piety shell because it blocks while waiting for the next statement, which would prevent other tasks from running.
-Piety provides a callable Python shell named *pysh*
-(rhymes with *fish*), along with [modules](../shells/README.md) that adapt it to run in Piety sessions.
+Piety provides a simple callable Python shell named *pysh* (rhymes with *fish*), along with [modules](../shells/README.md) that adapt it to run in Piety sessions.
+Piety also provides a more elaborate shell named *wyshka* that makes it easy to alternate between Python and an application command language, and provides redirection the output of any Python or application command.

 - **memory management**: including allocation and reclamation (that is, garbage collection).
 Provided by Python language runtime.